 Table 8 shows that we match well the mean level of financial transfers received and the median level of assets at age 60.
 These financial transfers include inter-vivos transfers when younger and bequests received when older.
-These amounts are discounted to age 23; when undiscounted, the amounts are considerably larger.
+These amounts are discounted to age 23 (the age at which transfers happen in the model); when undiscounted, the amounts are considerably larger.
 In the data, as in the model, median transfers are 0.
 Thus, we match mean transfers.
-Figure 4c shows that, in addition to matching well mean transfers to children, we also replicate the untargeted gradient of transfers by father's education.
-We match well the transfers to children of low and medium educated fathers but over-predict transfers to children of high educated fathers.

-Finally, our model can reproduce key labor supply moments of men and women with different education levels, as shown in Appendix J. Both female labor force participation and full time work conditional on employment are slightly overpredicted in the model.
-However, the model does well in generating a dip in female participation and full time work between ages 33 and 48 (when children are in the household).
+Finally, our model can reproduce key labor supply moments of men and women with different education levels, as shown in Appendix J. The model does well in generating a dip in female participation and full time work between ages 33 and 48 (when children are in the household).
 Moreover, as in the data, the model predicts higher participation rates for more educated women at older ages.
 For men, the model does well in generating a level of labor supply that is consistent with the data both on the intensive and the extensive margin.